awnist/klect/README.md

     console.log(assets.bundles("site.js"));

-Or a list of bundles by glob name):
+Or a list of bundles by glob name:

     console.log(assets.bundles("site.*"));